zhiwen10/YE-et-al-2023-spirals/README.md

 Part3/3: https://doi.org/10.6084/m9.figshare.27850542

 In total, 3 parts together require 71 GB disk space after unzipping.
-After downloading and unzipping both repositories, place all 7 subfolders under a root data folder:
+After downloading and unzipping all repositories, place all 7 subfolders under a root data folder:
 `axons`, `ephys`, `revision`, `spirals`, `spirals_mirror`, `tables`, `ephys`, `task`.

 The code here will look for data inputs from these subfolders, after specifying the root data folder in the beginning of each main script.